DanWaLes/age-verification/README.md

 It is not the job of [init systems](https://en.wikipedia.org/wiki/Init) such as SystemD to force asking for [DOB and other PII](https://itsfoss.com/news/systemd-age-verification/), regardless of jusristiction (where OS-level age verification may not even be required), then store it in plain text.
 This project seeks to address [project over-reaching](https://youtube.com/watch?v=07hfECzhzG0) and security issues.

 ## Scope
 The only goal of this project is to provide a secure age range API for regions requring OS-level age verification for Linux systems, as per OS-level age verification laws.
-There are inherent privacy and security issues around handeling age verification.
+There are inherent [privacy and security issues](#Privacy-and-security-issues) around handeling age verification.
+This project will *never* implement forced-identification age verification age range API mandates because of them.

 The following laws require an OS-level self-declared age verification age range API and *will be implemented*:
 * [US - CA AB-1043](https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=202520260AB1043) (active)